bkumar73/ocp-on-aws/coco/README.md

 ```
 ./openshift-install --dir ocp/ agent create image
 ```
+# Install and Configure Trustee Operator

+* Install OpenShift Trustee.
+Install From OpenShift GUI by following the default steps to install an Operator.

-#Install OSC and Configure CoCo
+# Install OSC and Configure CoCo

 * Install OpenShift SandBox Container Operator.
 Install From OpenShift GUI by following the default steps to install an Operator.